amitmse/in_Python_/Logistic Regression/README.md

 	  		  (respectively, negative semi-definite).

 		If the gradient (the vector of the partial derivatives) of a function f is zero at some point x, then f has a critical point (or stationary point) at x.

   		The determinant of the Hessian at x is then called the discriminant.
-		If this determinant is zero then x is called a degenerate critical point of f.
+If this determinant is zero then x is called
+    		a degenerate critical point of f.
 Otherwise it is non-degenerate.

-		Jacobian matrix is the matrix of first-order partial derivatives of a vector-valued function.
-When the matrix is a square matrix, both the matrix and its determinant are referred to as the Jacobian determinant.
-		The Jacobian of the gradient of a scalar function of several variables has a special name: the Hessian matrix, which in a sense is the "second derivative" of the function.

 -----------------------------------------------------------------------------------------------------------------------
 ### Maximum likelihood estimation (MLE):
-- Finds parameter values that maximize the likelihood of making the observations given the parameters
+- Logistic Regression uses Maximum likelihood estimation finds parameter values that maximize the likelihood of making the observations given the parameters.
+Linear regression uses Ordinary Least Squares (OLS) which finds parameter values that minimizing the error.
 - MLE allows more flexibility in the data and analysis because it has fewer restrictions

 ### Cost function :
-	It tried to quantify the error factor of logistic regression.
+	- It tried to quantify the error factor of logistic regression.
 It calculates how well the logistic regression is performing based on the actual vs predicted value.
 Error factor = Predicted – Actual.
+ 	- The logistic regression cost function, also known as the log loss.
+ 	Sigmoid function

 -----------------------------------------------------------------------------------------------------------------------